Rock School: Series 2

 Following strong international sales for the first series, a second series began filming in October 2005 at Kirkley Community High School in Lowestoft, Suffolk (now East Point Academy) and began airing on Channel 4 in the United Kingdom on Sunday 29 January 2006.
 A new twist to this series was that instead of classically trained musicians, Simmons was working with students from a comprehensive school.
 Unlike the first series the pupils were from year 11 rather than year 9.
 Their task at the end of the series would be to open for Judas Priest, Rob Zombie, and Anthrax in Long Beach.

 In the first episode we meet Chris Hardman, also known as "Lil' Chris" (due to his diminutive stature), who can sing, play guitar, drum, and write songs.
 At the end of the first episode he goes on holiday with his family, causing Simmons to appoint Ellie Chapman as the replacement vocalist.
-The band, then "No Coment" and consisting of Danielle "Ellie" Chapman (vocals), Samanie Warren-Close (guitar), Linde Rose (bass), Jessica Reid (keyboards) and Sammi Reeve (drums) spend the second episode preparing for their first gig, where they played to an audience of predominantly old age pensioners at a local bowls club, as well as worrying about their positions in the band upon Chris's return.
+The band, then "No Coment" and consisting of Ellie Chapman (vocals), Samanie Warren-Close (guitar), Lindsey Rose (bass), Jess Reid (keyboards) and Sammi Reeve (drums) spend the second episode preparing for their first gig, where they played to an audience of predominantly old age pensioners at a local bowls club, as well as worrying about their positions in the band upon Chris's return.
 Episode two also features Black Sabbath guitarist Tony Iommi, who was brought in by Simmons to inspire the group.

 In the third episode, the band hold auditions for a backup drummer in light of Sammi's volatile temper and tendency to walk out on them.
 These auditions were open to both class members and select non-members as well.
 Simmons chooses an outsider Lauren Pashley, raising the suspicion that he was looking to form an all-female band.
 They go on tour with Chris and Ellie taking turns on vocals, but neither impresses Simmons, putting both of their positions into doubt.
 On the second show of the tour, the band were promised they would get to play "My Generation" as an encore with Ellie singing, but Simmons felt they had not sufficiently impressed the crowd and did not warrant the encore.
 Suzi Quatro also features in episode three, showing Lindsey some techniques on the bass guitar.
 As part of their final preparations the band gave a live performance in Golden Cross, Coventry.

 In the final episode Simmons reveals the final line-up of the band, dropping an obviously devastated Ellie and opting for Chris, who he felt was more charismatic.
 He also renamed the band "Hoax UK", inspired by a slogan on Chris's cap.
-They successfully played their opening slot with their song "Kicking Off", written by Chris and classmate Rob Batchelor:
+They successfully played their opening slot with their song "Kicking Off", written by Chris and classmate Rob: